 Article 7 - Duties and Responsibilities

-The responsibilities of each member of the Board of Directors shall be as outlined in the position descriptions maintained on the Chapter website.
-The position descriptions are subject to change as deemed necessary by the President and/or the Chapter Board.
+The responsibilities of each member of the Board of Directors shall be as outlined in the position descriptions maintained on Google Drive, or as otherwise deemed appropriate by the Board.
+The position descriptions are subject to change as deemed necessary by the Chapter Board.

 Section 7.1 – President.
 The President shall preside at the meetings of the members and of the Board.
 He/she shall direct the Chapter and have charge and supervision of the affairs and business of the Chapter, subject to the ultimate management authority of the Board of Directors.
 He/she shall maintain liaison and be a current member in good standing of SHRM throughout the duration of his/her term of office.

 Section 7.2 – President-Elect.
 The President-Elect, at the request of the President or in his/her absence or disability, may perform any of the duties of the President.
 He/she shall have such powers and perform such other liaison duties as the Board of the President may determine.
-He/she shall participate on the Program Committee.

 Section 7.3 – Treasurer.
 The Treasurer shall be responsible for the financial affairs of the Chapter, including all required filings.
 These responsibilities shall include financial reports to the Board, an annual report to members at the Annual Meeting, and coordinating arrangements for the annual examination audit of the accounts as may be required by the Board.